-Action Area Programs Specific Commitment Act as a liaison between the public and appropriate agencies in matters concerning housing discrimination within the City and refer discrimination complaints to the appropriate agencies, specifically the Fair Housing Council of Riverside County (FHCRC) Timeframe Targeting Metrics Increase the number of electronic posts to advertise fair housing issues by 20%.
-Accessory Dwelling Units (ADUs) Accessory Dwelling Units (Program 8) Encourage the development of ADUs throughout the City, and especially on the west side, to expand housing opportunities for all income levels (particularly lower and moderate-income households) and special needs groups.
-Update the City's ADU Ordinance; Monitor State law for future updates to ADU regulations and update the ADU Ordinance as needed: Monitor the production and affordability of ADUs biannually to ensure the City is meeting the assumption of 3 ADUs per year as outlined in this Housing Element: Evaluate methods to encourage ADU development and adopt appropriate policies, procedures, and regulatory provisions; Continue educating the community on the opportunity to develop ADUs and promote the development of ADUs affordable to lower-income households; Continue to promote ADUs on the City's website and at public High priority/ October 2023 Citywide; target marketing in higher opportunity areas and on west side of the City Update ADU Ordinance by October 2023; Perform biennial review of ADU production and affordability, and if production is not consistent with Housing Element projections, act within 6 mons to maintain ability to accommodate remaining RHNA by income level: Identify additional methods to encourage ADU production (ongoing); Research ADU loan/grant program by June 2024 and establish a pilot program by June
+Action Area Programs Specific Commitment Timeframe Geographic Targeting Metrics Act as a liaison between the public and appropriate agencies in matters concerning housing discrimination within the City and refer discrimination complaints to the appropriate agencies, specifically the Fair Housing Council of Riverside County (FHCRC).
+Increase the number of electronic posts to advertise fair housing issues by 20%.
+Housing Mobility Enhanceme ent Accessory Dwelling Units (ADUs) Accessory Dwelling Units (Program 8) Encourage the development of ADUs throughout the City, and especially on the west side, to expand housing opportunities for all income levels (particularly lower and moderate-income households) and special needs groups.
+Update the City's ADU Ordinance; Monitor State law for future updates to ADU regulations and update the ADU Ordinance as needed; Monitor the production and affordability of ADUs biannually to ensure the City is meeting the assumption of 3 ADUs per year as outlined in this Housing Element; Evaluate methods to encourage ADU development and adopt appropriate policies, procedures, and regulatory provisions; Continue educating the community on the opportunity to develop ADUs and promote the development of ADUs affordable to lower-income households; Continue to promote ADUs on the City's website and at public High priority/ October 2023 Citywide; target marketing in higher opportunity areas and on west side of the City Target 20% of ADU production to areas of affluence with relatively higher incomes (Census Tracts 451.23 and 451.25) Update ADU Ordinance by October 2023; Perform biennial review of ADU production and affordability, and if production is not consistent with Housing Element projections, act within 6 mons to maintain ability to accommodate remaining RHNA by income level; Identify additional methods to encourage ADU production (ongoing); Conduct outreach to homeowners and homeowner association to promote ADU